Which policy demands are right for your council

 Air pollution causes around 30,000 early deaths every year.
 Petrol and diesel cars are a major cause of the problem.
 A switch to electric vehicles will help, but better bus services and cycling infrastructure are also needed.

-Ask councils and mayors to improve bus services, invest in public electric vehicle charging, create safe walking and cycling routes, and curb traffic around schools to protect children’s health.
+Local councils and regional mayors can improve bus services, invest in public electric vehicle charging, create safe walking and cycling routes, and curb traffic around schools to protect children’s health.

 8. More local green jobs and training for young people